muratk3n/thirdwave/en/README.md

 ---

-Ethereum DApps arguably offers distributed apps but their platform emerged out of (another badly designed) crypto.
+Ethereum DApps arguably offers distributed apps but their platform emerged out of another (badly designed) crypto.
 Its founder is not an system architecture guy..
 I remember hearing performance issues a while back.
-Better to start clean slate for distributed apps, then plop on there whatever apps you like or need.
+Better to start clean slate for distributed apps, then plop on there whatever apps 1 might like or need.

 ---